-It was hoped that the commonality of health care security services would bring a more level playing field to the results but the IAHSS displayed some significant differences in service population demographics (urban/rural, public/private, specialty care versus general population, research, etc.) that tended to drive the risk management mission somewhat significantly.
-The driving assumption on the audience being polled is that they understand the security issues confronting their respective organizations but their respective institutions' services and service populations vary, often significantly as it bears upon the security mission .
+It was hoped that the commonality of health care security services would bring a more level playing field to the results, but the IAHSS displayed some significant differences in service population demographics (urban/rural, public/private, specialty care versus general population, research, etc.) that tended to drive the risk management mission somewhat significantly.
+The driving assumption on the audience being polled is that they understand the security issues confronting their respective organizations, but their respective institutions' services and service populations vary, often significantly as it bears upon the security mission.
+This variance consistently has influenced how members viewed the value of specific measures and metrics.
+The wording in these choice categories was selected to allow for these variances.